 Based on the transactions you’ve recorded over the first month or so, figure out some spots where you could save a few pounds.
-Maybe it’s giving up lunches out a couple of times a week, kicking your diet soda habit, or cutting out your cable subscription – but whatever it is, set a savings goal for the next month.
+Maybe it’s giving up lunches out a couple of times a week, kicking your soft drink habit, or giving up your expensive TV entertainment package.
+But whatever you do, set a savings goal for the next month.
 Write it on a Post-it® Super Sticky Note and keep it in your budgeting notebook, on your computer monitor, or on your calendar so you can’t forget it.

 You should have a reason for your savings goals – it might be to pay off some loans, to save up for a deposit on a house, or to go on an incredible holiday.
 Whatever it is, jot it down (or draw a picture) on a Post-it® Super Sticky Note and put it somewhere where it’ll help remind you not to spend money unnecessarily: in your wallet or purse, on your dashboard, or on your desk at work.

 When you’ve reached one of your spending goals for the month, reward yourself.
 Pick an inexpensive treat at the beginning of the month, and use your success as a reason to celebrate.
-Maybe it’s a pint of fancy ice cream, a movie rental, or a bottle of wine – whatever it is, make sure it’s something you’ll really enjoy, but that still won’t ruin your savings goal.
+Maybe it’s a tub of fancy ice cream, a cinema trip, or a bottle of wine.
+Whatever it is, make sure it’s something that you’ll really enjoy, but won’t ruin your savings goal.
 Put a Post-it® Super Sticky Note on the last day of the month on your calendar with your reward written on it to remind yourself what you’re looking forward to.